rcrowther/cppToScala/README.rst

 Commandline
 ==============
 :makeComplementaryObjects:
  - Make a complementary object.
-Constructers, if sucessfully parsed, are turned into factory objects.
+Constructors, if successfully parsed, are turned into factory objects.
 :commentUnparsedLines:
  - put a comment on lines where the parsing gave up.
 Since this is 2/3 of a conversion, the output can be tedious at length, but the switch results help spot places parsing failed.
 :verticalParams :
- - arrage method parameters vertically.
+ - arrange method parameters vertically.
 Not a common code style, but helps the visibility of conversion issues.
 :tabBy2:
  - only tab by 2 spaces, not 4 (2 is common in Scala, but 4 is easier to read, and compare to C++) : noNamespacing:
  - Do not place namespace indications on namespaced code.
 Less eccentric, but the comments help.

 Overall
 ============
 The converter will have a go at converting toplevel code and namespacing.
 It catches some methods and fields.
-It has only occassional stabs at code in blocks, mainly C++ which will not work at all in Scala.
+It has only occasional stabs at code in blocks, mainly C++ which will not work at all in Scala.

 Expect it to make working code and you will be disappointed.
 It can't parse `Hello world.cpp`.
 Ask it to do some grunt work, and it may help.

 Last thoughts
 ================
-And it should be written in OCAML or Haskell or something.
+...and it should be written in OCAML or Haskell or something.
 It would launch faster.
 But Scala is way easier to handle.

 References
 ==========
-Dont blame him, my fault,
+Don't blame him, my fault,
   https://github.com/sirthias/parboiled/wiki